HappySeaFox/sail/README.md

 libsail is a feature-rich, high-level API.
 It provides comprehensive and lightweight interfaces to decode and encode images.
 End-users implementing C applications always work with libsail.

+### libsail-manip

+libsail-manip is a collection of image manipulation functions.
+For example, conversion functions from one pixel format to another.

 ### libsail-c++

 libsail-c++ is a C++ binding to libsail.
 End-users implementing C++ applications may choose